Vinelab/haproxy-config-manager/README.md

 EX: If the size of the EC2 instance is M4.large the weight would be round(8 + 6.5 * 2 ) = 21

-Note: The API is designed to be used internally on local subnets.
+Note: The API is designed to be used internally on local subnets don't open port 8001 to the public.

 ## Features